Logo

 The interface is intuitive and suitable for students and experienced reviewers.
 Covidence can save time on repetitive review tasks, enabling faster review production and more time for analysis and interpretation.

-• Import references - Covidence works seamlessly with your favourite reference managers like EndNote, Zotero, RefWorks, Mendeley or any tool that supports RIS, CSV or PubMed XML formats.
+• Import references - Covidence works seamlessly with your favourite reference managers like EndNote, Zotero, RefWorks, Mendeley or any tool that support RIS, CSV or PubMed XML formats.
 Covidence can automatically remove duplicates for you.

 • Screen title & abstract - Breeze through screening with keyword highlighting & a lightning-quick interface.
 Covidence keeps full records of who voted and supports single or dual screeners.